-Kirsten is passionate about helping individuals, couples, and families struggling with addiction and dual diagnosis in ways that typically get overlooked in hospitals and residential treatment facilities.
+Kirsten is passionate about helping individuals, couples, and families struggling with addiction, eating disorders, and dual diagnosis in ways that typically get overlooked in hospitals and residential treatment facilities.
 She believes in focusing on the strengths within the family system and empowering people to rewrite their stories.

 After a short stint in the San Francisco bay where she was born, Kirsten’s parents decided to trade in a life in The Golden State for one closer to home in The Cornhusker State, Nebraska.
 The Midwest may not have seemed quite as glamorous, but it was a wonderful place to grow up and where she learned to love and appreciate all things family.
 From her parents, she gained a love of reading, animals, and learning.
 This eagerness to learn brought her to Texas, where she earned her B.S. in Psychology from Texas Christian University.
 Go Frogs!